eweast/BencodePy/README.md

 Overview
 ----
 Although Bencoding is mainly, if not exclusively, used for BitTorrent metadata (.torrent) files, this library seeks to provide a generic means of transforming Bencode from/to Python data structures independent of torrent files.

 Quickstart
 ----

-todo
+'pip install bencodepy'

 Encoding
 ----